dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     // Only used if trackType is TrackType.PRODUCTION.
 0 < percentage <= 100.
 Default value: the previous rollout user percentage (if any) or 100%
     appContext.setUserPercentage(20);

-    // Whether the task should fail if the uploaded APK specifies a version code that has already been used.
+    // Whether the task should fail if the uploaded APK/bundle specifies a version code that has already been used.
 Default value: true appContext.setFailOnApkUpgradeVersionConflict(false);

+    // Whether the obfuscation file should be uploaded or not.
+Default value: false appContext.setDeobfuscationFileUploadEnabled(true);

+    // The path to the deobfuscation file.
+If setDeobfuscationFileUploadEnabled(true), this property is required appContext.setDeobfuscationFilePath("/path/to/deobfuscation/file");

     // The path where the release notes will be located.
 This property is optional appContext.setMetadataPath("/path/to/the/metadata");